55 EAST CORDOVA STREET, VANCOUVER

 Koret Lofts, Large New York style open lofts w/interiors by Alda Pereira Design.
 Sandblasted exposed brick, posts, beams & ceilings.
 Commercial live/work zoning.
 Solid concrete, brick and wooden beam construction.

 Underground parking is limited but included with most suites over 1000 sqft.

 In 2004, with dreams of SoHo's Meatpacking District and London's Docklands, Worthington Properties embarked on a loft conversion in proper form.
-The brick and timber were enough to take a risk on what was then an up and coming gastown.
+The brick and timber were enough to take a risk on what was then an up-and-coming Gastown.
 The risk paid off.
-Property values at Koret have more than tripled in the last 9 years, keeping par with the rest of gastown.
-Gastown has definitely done it's up and coming.
-Home to some of the best food and drinks in the city, we all know that gastown is Vancouver's cool.
-Don't tell Main Street.
-Or The Drive, for that matter.
+Property values at Koret have continued to go up, keeping par with the rest of Gastown.
+Gastown is home to some of the best food and drinks in the city.